organizational citizenship

 Overall, now is the time to equip our managers with the data and the tools necessary to build strong teams.
 Providing a robust system through conversation prompts helps managers understand how their direct reports are feeling about work in terms of their team cohesion, team productivity, task performance, manager performance, and organizational citizenship.
 If we can do that, we are much more likely to increase retention and the productivity of our teams.

 A quick final note, my team and I at Ambition In Motion are working on tools and ways to research these 5 core areas that increase work satisfaction and productivity across all employees.
-If you are a manager that is interested in collaborating or learning more about our research, please feel free to send me an email at garrett@ambition-in-motion.com.
+If you are a manager that is interested in collaborating or learning more about our research, please feel free to send me an email at [email protected].

 Fri 4 October 2024